The Big 4 Accounting FirmsEverything You Need to Know

 We go into greater detail on this for each firm below, but there are some general themes when it comes to Big 4 culture.

-The Big 4 firms in general have a similar culture, primarily because they do the same work and employ the same types of candidates, but there are differences.
+But luckily for you, here at Big 4 Career LAB we teach you the right mindset for this type of work (because it’s certainly not for everyone…).
+The Big 4 firms all have a similar culture, primarily because they do the same work and employ the same types of candidates.

 The most prominent differentiator in culture is not actually the firm but the specific office.
 It’s surprising to some, but the EY NYC office will be more like the Deloitte NYC office than the EY Seattle office.

-Every office (or team for very large offices) has its own atmosphere determined by a few of the most senior partners.
+Every office (or even each team with the office) has its own atmosphere determined by a few of the most senior partners.

 “My office is open, fulfilling, team-based, challenging, enjoyable work with a really nice boss.
 I love it.”